 Notice to Term and Disability Policyholders

-If you are a policyowner of a Term Life Insurance or Disability Income policy, we are extending our Grace Period from 30 to 60 days until June 23, 2020.
+If you are a policyowner of a Term Life Insurance or Disability Income policy, we are extending our Grace Period from 30 to 60 days until June 23, 2020 (or later if required by your state).
 If you do not make your premium payment by the due date, you will receive a Grace Period Notice that will say you have 30 days to make your payment.
 If we don’t receive a payment by the due date of the Grace Period Notice, you will receive a Notice that says your policy has lapsed and you have 30 more days to make a payment without having to apply for reinstatement.
 Even though this notice says your policy has lapsed, we will treat it as still in Grace Period.

 If, before the date indicated, you pay the necessary unpaid premium payments due by then your policy will treated as if it had not lapsed.
 If you die during the 60 day period, your coverage will be considered inforce for purposes of claims settlement.